 PowerShell is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and objects models.
 It includes a command-line shell, an associated scripting language and a framework for processing cmdlet.
-Firstly, to determine the PowerShell version, run the following command below to determine the version of PowerShell that you are running.
-Here are some interesting guides: How to request a certificate signing request in Windows using Microsoft Management Console, how to troubleshoot and fix Windows Admin Center that cannot be reached, and how to Test Network Connection to the Windows Admin Center (WAC) Gateway.
+In this article, I will show you how to determine the Windows PowerShell version and to see if WinRM is running via Test-WSMan.
+Please see How to configure a remote server (windows) to Support Ansible, and How to enable or disable WinRM via the command-line.

 To determine if WinRM is running on a server, use the following command below.
-The result will be displayed as shown in the figure above.

-Via the Test-WSMan Cmdlets
+Verify WinRM setup via the Test-WSMan Cmdlets

-I hope you found this blog post helpful.
+I hope you found this blog post helpful on how to determine the Windows PowerShell version and to see if WinRM is running via Test-WSMan.
 If you have any questions, please let me know in the comment session.